Jayajirao Scindia: Development work

 In 1872, Jayajirao lent Rs.
 7.5 million for the construction of the Agra-Gwalior portion of the Great Indian Peninsular Railway, and a similar amount in 1873 for the Indore-Neemuch section of the Rajputana-Malwa railway.
 In 1882 land was ceded by the state for the Midland section of the Great Indian Peninsular Railway.

-Jayaajirao constructed many new buildings like Moti Mahal, Jai Vilas Palace, Kampoo Kothi, Victoriya Building, Gorkhi Dwar Gate and Daffrine Sarai.
+Jayaajirao constructed many new buildings like Moti Mahal, Jai Vilas Palace, Kampoo Kothi, Victoria Hall, Gorkhi Dwar and Daffrine Sarai.
 He reconstructed the Koteshwar Mandir and constructed about 69 Shiva temples across his state.
 He gave Rs.
-1.5 million for the reconstruction of Gwalior fort's boundary wall and the broken parts of Man Mandir, Gujri Mahal and Johar Kund.
+1.5 million for the reconstruction of Gwalior fort's boundary wall and the broken parts of Man Mandir, Gujari Mahal, and Johar Kund.
 In 1886 Gwalior fort and Morar cantonment, with some other villages, which had been held by British troops since 1858, were exchanged for Jhansi city.

 Honours

 In 1861, Jayajirao was created a Knights Grand Commander of the Order of the Star of India.
 His photos appeared in the London press and was regarded as the friend of the British Empire.
 In 1877, he became a Counsellor of the Empress and later on a GCB and CIE.